Kong/developer.konghq.com/app/_kong_entities/consumer.md

 ---
 title: Consumers
+entities:
-kong_entity: Consumer # we could use this to pull the schema too
+  - consumer # we could use this to pull the schema too

+content_type: reference

 related_resources:
   - text: Authentication reference